-Under the various bond resolutions, State statutes, and the SRF's Investment Policy, the SRF may invest in U.S. government and agency securities, municipal obligations directly or through repurchase agreements secured by such obligations and certificates of deposit in qualified financial institutions.
+Under the various bond resolutions, State statutes, and the SRF's Investment Policy, the SRF may invest in U.S. government and agency securities, municipal obligations directly or through repurchase agreements secured by such obligations, commercial paper with qualified corporations, and certificates of deposit in qualified financial institutions.